 Much to the horror of the cola makers, however, Madonna premiered the song’s official music video the day after the commercial’s unveiling.

 Her most controversial visual to that date (which was no easy accomplishment for a woman who’d already pushed so many buttons), the clip dropped jaws for its intertwining of sexual and religious imagery to heights even the then-30 year old hadn’t lifted them to.
 From dancing in front of burning crosses to romancing a Black Jesus, piercing her hand in stigmata fashion, and so much more, the public outcry – led by the Vatican – called for a boycott of Pepsi products and its affiliates.
-The soft drink makers were quick and eager to dissociate themselves from the melee, a feat that actually worked to M’s benefit many-fold: 1) she kept the $5 million advance and 2) the commercial and hoopla around the video only helped increase public interest in the song.
+The company was all too eager to dissociate themselves from the melee, a feat that actually worked to M’s benefit many-fold: 1) she kept the $5 million advance and 2) the commercial and hoopla around the video only helped increase public interest in the song.
 The result?
-The singer walked away with her 7th #1 single, another platinum single, and launched an era (of the same name) many fans deem her magnum opus – especially of her releases that preceded 1998’s ‘Ray of Light.’
+The singer walked away with her 7th #1 single, another platinum hit, and launched an era (of the same name) many fans deem her magnum opus – especially among her releases that preceded 1998’s ‘Ray of Light.’

 Finally, while the song may not have gotten much love from the Recording Academy at the next year’s Grammy Awards, critics have long hailed the controversial work as one of Madonna’s best for its sonic interpolation of Rock, Pop, and Gospel and its BDSM-inspired lyrics in disguise.